Moving to Joliet, Illinois: What to Know Before You Move

 -

-Visit the neighborhood after dark and on weekends.
+Visit the exact neighborhood after dark and on a weekend.

 Editorial Transparency